Find out more about us

 If you do decide to engage us, we would charge a fee for the preparation of a financial/investment plan.
 Once the investment has been implemented, there would be fees to cover the ongoing advice, support and management of your portfolio.
 Further details of our fees can be found here.

-We do have some clients looking to grow wealth to fund their lifestyle, through a combination of KiwiSaver and regular significant savings.
-Because we provide an integrated financial planning service, and this takes time, we do have a minimum fee for working with us of $2,000 pa (+ GST).
-This generally means you’ll be on a high income with little or no debt and able to save $5,000 per month or more.
+We do have some clients without a large lump sum looking to grow wealth to fund their lifestyle, through a combination of KiwiSaver and regular savings.
+This generally means you’ll have little or no debt and able to add $5,000 per month or more to your investment.

 What is the minimum timeframe for your investments?